 PhD Institute of Fine Arts, New York University

 Allison Young is assistant professor of contemporary art history at LSU, and an affiliate faculty member in the department of African and African American Studies (AAAS) at LSU.
 A specialist in postcolonial and contemporary art of the Global South, she received her B.A.
 (2009) in Art History and Anthropology from Brandeis University, and her M.A.
 (2012) and Ph.D.
 (2017) from the Institute of Fine Arts, New York University.
-Young’s research centers primarily on African and African-Diasporic artists and art histories, with focus on South African art, British art and visual culture, biennials and curatorial practice, and questions surrounding migration, transnationalism and political engagement in contemporary art.
+Young’s research centers primarily on African and African-Diasporic artists and art histories, with focus on South African art, British art and visual culture, and questions surrounding migration, transnationalism, and political engagement in contemporary art.
 Her research has been supported by several recent grants and fellowships, including a 2022 Summer Stipend from the National Endowment for the Humanities, a 2022 Franklin Research Grant from the American Philosophical Society, a 2022 Monroe Fellowship from Tulane University’s New Orleans Center for the Gulf South, and a 2021 Research Support Grant from the Paul Mellon Centre for Studies in British Art at Yale University.
 She is honored to have received the 2022 Tenure-Track Faculty Award from the LSU chapter of the Phi Kappa Phi Honors Society.